cwtsteven/C-like-Compiler/README.md

 # How to run
 ## Run the compiler
 In order to run the parser, execute<code>./Main.native file [-fopoff]</code>, then enter you code in the console.
+For example: <code>./Main.native main.txt -fopoff</code>

 1. <code>file</code> is the path of the source code.
 2. <code>-fopoff</code> turns off fron-end optimisation.
 If this tag does not appear, the compiler will perform front-end optimisation by default.

 ## Run the tests
-In order to run the tests, execute<code>./TestBench.native</code>.
+In order to run the tests, execute<code>sh testbench.sh</code>.

 # Error
 The error will inform you where and what exactly happened, for instance, if we have this input program: